Parent and child parking bay rules explained

-In 2019, we visited supermarkets across 10 regions in Britain to see how bad the parent and child parking problem is.
+In 2019, we visited supermarkets across 10 regions in Britain to see how bad the parent and child parking problem was.

 Looking at one supermarket per region, our researchers took note of whether a driver left the car with or without a child.

-They discovered that one in four people misuse parent and child parking bays – with the most happening at Morrisons.
+They discovered that one in four people misused parent and child parking bays – with the most happening at Morrisons.

 Regionally, the highest amount of incorrect parking occurred in the North East, with 64% of people misusing the bays.

 The lowest was in the South West, with only 5% of people parking incorrectly.